 - Socks used in competition must not exceed the mid-distance between the ankle and the knee.

-- Gloves may be used in track competition and cannot be a mitten with one, two or three separations between the fingers.
+- Gloves used in track competition and cannot be a mitten with one, two or three separations between the fingers.

-- Adding a removable cover is not allowed, but the visors are authorized if they are produced specifically for the helmet.
+- Adding a removable cover is not allowed, but the visors are authorized if they are produced specifically for the helmet and attached solely with the manufacturers mounting system (no tape closures).

-- It is forbidden to incorporate electronic systems into apparel or helmets.
+- It is forbidden to incorporate electronic systems into apparel or helmets (radios, transmitters, etc).

 - Wearing a rigid safety helmet is mandatory.